 Having previously featured replays, the modern day practice of ensuring the semi-final and final matches finish on the day was introduced in 2000.

 Arsenal are the most successful club in the history of the competition with fourteen titles while Arsene Wenger is the most successful manager having won seven trophies as Arsenal boss.
 Leicester are the current Champions, having defeated Chelsea 1-0 in the 2021 Final.
+Find a list of more straight win soccer predictions on our overview.

 Over the years, the number of clubs taking part has increased significantly with 736 participating in the 2020/21 season.